-&lt;sup>22 The variable t does not address tax effects in the context of deferred tax assets (EBA Q&A 2018\4113).
+&lt;sup>23 The variable t does not address tax effects in the context of deferred tax assets (EBA Q&A 2018\4113).

-Article 473a of the CRR (amended by Regulation 2020/873).
-The latter is included as an input cell;

-- IFRS 9 transitional arrangements effects on additional own funds are also foreseen for the items 'AT1 instruments' and 'Tier 2 capital instruments', along with 'Total risk exposure amounts' by following the disclosure approach in COREP v.
-2.10. - 201.
+- The positive item 'Adjustments due to IFRS 9 transitional arrangements' in CET1 (A.1.22.1) is calculated as the sum of two components: the first (A.1.22.1.1) applies the prescribed factors to the increase in ECL provisions singled out above ('From the increased IFRS 9 ECL provisions net of EL'); the second (A.1.22.1.2) takes into account the positive offsetting effect that the transitional amounts included in CET1 have on the DTAs deducted because of increased ECL provisions ('From the amount of DTAs that is deducted from CET1 capital'-see paragraph 7(a) of Article 473a of the CRR).
+The former is included as a formula with the regulatory factors as laid down in the paragraph 6 of Article 473a of the CRR (amended by Regulation 2020/873).
+The latter is included as an input cell; - IFRS 9 transitional arrangements effects on additional own funds are also foreseen for the items 'AT1 instruments' and 'Tier 2 capital instruments', along with 'Total risk exposure amounts' by following the disclosure approach in COREP v.
+2.10. - 207.
 For the purpose of showing fully loaded capital ratios, an approximate calculation of fully loaded capital ratios is implemented in the template.
-All CET1 transitional adjustments (including adjustments due to IFRS 9 transitional arrangements according to paragraph 8 of Article 473a of the CRR) are excluded from the calculation of the fully loaded Common Equity Tier 1 Capital ratio. - 202.
-Excess deductions should be reported according to COREP under item A.1.13 to allow a correct calculation of the Transitional CET1. - 203.
-Most capital instruments and deductions to the own funds figures, along with deferred tax assets (DTAs) and defined benefit pension plan assets or IFRS 9 impact on capital (and relative transitional arrangements), should be filled in by the banks and treated as described in the respective sections of the Methodological Note. - 204.
+All CET1 transitional adjustments (including adjustments due to IFRS 9 transitional arrangements according to paragraph 8 of Article 473a of the CRR) are excluded from the calculation of the fully loaded Common Equity Tier 1 Capital ratio. - 208.
+Excess deductions should be reported according to COREP under item A.1.13 to allow a correct calculation of the Transitional CET1. - 209.
+Most capital instruments and deductions to the own funds figures, along with deferred tax assets (DTAs) and defined benefit pension plan assets or IFRS 9 impact on capital (and relative transitional arrangements), should be filled in by the banks and treated as described in the respective sections of the Methodological Note. - 210.
 As seen in the previous sections of this Guidance, some of the items of the CSV\CAP template are automatically sourced from other templates.
-These include the change in retained earnings sourced from CSV\P&L ('Attributable to owners of the parent net of estimated dividends'), the IRB shortfall from CSV\CR\REA\IRB, accumulated other comprehensive income arising from full revaluation, cash flow hedge and liquidity reserves from CSV\MR\SUM and the total REA from CSV\REA\SUM. - 205.
+These include the change in retained earnings sourced from CSV\P&L ('Attributable to owners of the parent net of estimated dividends'), the IRB shortfall from CSV\CR\REA\IRB, accumulated other comprehensive income arising from full revaluation, cash flow hedge and liquidity reserves from CSV\MR\SUM and the total REA from CSV\REA\SUM. - 211.
 Some of the items in the CSV\CAP template are to be kept constant in the projections according to the Methodological Note.
-This will also be the case for leverage ratio exposures, which are reported in the template net of credit risk adjustments. - 206.
-The information on own funds and capital ratios is linked via formula from this template to the TRA\CAP template.
+This will also be the case for leverage ratio exposures, which are reported in the template net of credit risk adjustments.